andotype/andotype/README.md

-Anders Wikström — Type Designer
+Hi!
+I’m Anders Wikström and I’m a type designer :)

 Typefaces designed by me that will be available on this GitHub profile:
 * Loopy